 Aromatherapy for Health Professionals and Clinical Aromatherapy are two excellent books which discuss essential oils and aromatherapy from a research-based perspective.
 They’re a bit technical for beginners but offer a wealth of knowledge to anyone who wants to really dig deep.

-Myth 6: Essential oils are perfectly safe to use during pregnancy, breastfeeding, and around or on infants and young children.
+Myth 6: Essential oils are perfectly safe to use during pregnancy, breastfeeding, and around or on infants, young children, and pets.

 No one would ever suggest that an unborn baby, infant, or young child should have an adult medication at an adult dose.
 We all understand that their small, sensitive bodies could have a very negative response.